blu246/todo-app/notes.md

 ## changes:
-- fixed the menu position bug.. *sigh* again.
-This time for good hopefuly. changed it to "positon: fixed" instead of absolute.
-- fixed the taskIndLine on mobile
+- fixed tasks menu position bug, for good.
+It was actually caused by the root task elem being positioned "relative" when taskIndLine was shown.
+When it wasn't, it was position relative to the body.

 ## dicussion